 - Infectious diseases, especially HIV, malaria, and COVID-19.

-- Access to quality health care, including health workforce capacity building, health care technologies, health financing, and community-based care.
+- Health systems and access to quality health care, including health workforce capacity building, health care technologies, health financing, and community-based care.

 For more information, please contact Rish O’Brien.